 - Stabilize, Synthesize Edges, which creates edges from the footage and frames before and after the current frame.

 - Adjust Auto-scale and Additional Scale as needed.
 Scaling the shot may work quite well, but may cause major losses in resolution.
 This will, of course, depend on the footage.

 - Under Advanced, there is an option to remove Rolling Shutter Ripple, adjust the Crop and more.
 There’s an option for Detailed Analysis that is useful if your shots are giving you a tough time.

 Below is an example of the footage that I shot on a kayak, hand-held, with an iPhone 4.
 Rolling shutter ripple is a common problem with iPhone and DSLR footage, and I often see it when I pan quickly or when something moves in front of the lens at a rapid rate.
 This was not too much of an issue here so I didn’t use the Advanced options but I did set Method to Position, Scale, Rotation.

-For more information, check out Warp Stabilizer in After Effects CS5.5 and CS6 by Todd Kopriva.
+For more information, check out Warp Stabilizer in After Effects CS5.5, CS6 and CC by Todd Kopriva.

 - How to stabilize a long panning shot in After Effects by Eddie Bergman

 - Stabilize Shaky Footage – an older tutorial from Video Copilot/Andrew Kramer, using the old motion stabilizer in AE.
 Andrew uses Expressions to smooth out the shakiness but not remove all of the movement.

 - An Introduction to Motion Stabilization and Tracking with Adobe After Effects by Richard Lainhart.
 Richard includes some very interesting history on Motion Tracking.
 He gets into the science on how the stabilizer in After Effects works, as well.